Mandylan-K/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
 I am learning.
-It going swell.
+It is going swell.